 BPA (bisphenol-a) is found in polycarbonate plastics, which are hard, clear (or clear-tinted), unbreakable plastics.
 They’ve been used since the 1960s to make products like water bottles, food-storage containers, drinking glasses, pitchers, baby bottles, and sippy cups.

-BPA exposure possibly can have an effect on the brain, the prostate gland of fetuses, infants, and children, and it might increase blood pressure, according to the Mayo Clinic.
+BPA exposure possibly can affect the brain, the prostate gland of fetuses, infants, and children, and it might increase blood pressure, according to the Mayo Clinic.
 The same article does state, however, that U.S. Food and Drug Administration (FDA) testing shows BPA to be safe at the low levels sometimes found in foods.

 Know Your Plastics